zupino/blockchain-pm/README.md

 ![select JavaScript VM as environment][jsvm]

 This give you few default accounts with 100 test-ether.
-Different accounts can be used for roles of Project Owner, Oracle and Assignee to make the actual contract transactions.
-I usually take the firrst address as Project Owner, the second as Oracle and the third as Assignee.
+Different accounts can be used for roles of *Project Owner*, *Oracle* and *Assignee* to make the actual contract transactions.
+I usually take the first address as *Project Owner*, the second as *Oracle* and the third as *Assignee*.
-Remember to switch to the right address before making call to contract methods, methods check for sender address before executing.

-Select the address that you want to use as Project Owner and set the Value for the transaction, which will be the project budget.
+Select the address that you want to use as *Project Owner* and set the value for the transaction, which will be the project budget.
+Press deploy button and confirm from the console message.

 ![addresses and value fields][addresses]